RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/GameCube/Need for Speed Most Wanted (NTSC-U) [GOWE69]/Show Non Pursuit Cops on Minimap.md

 ## Show Non Pursuit Cops on Minimap

-Shows cops on minimap while not in a pursuit TO FIX
+Shows cops on minimap outside of pursuit.
+I coded it so their icon is red like other NFS titles

 <details>
 <summary>Reveal Code</summary>